-Anyone can get skin cancer no matter what your skin type, race or age.
-Twenty percent of skin cancers occur in areas that are not sun exposed such as the chest, back, arms, legs and scalp.
+It is important to realize that anyone can get skin cancer no matter what your skin type, race or age.
+Twenty percent of skin cancers occur in areas where sun doesn’t affect so much such as the chest, back, arms, legs and scalp.
 The face, however, remains the most common location for skin cancers.
 The risk of developing skin cancer is greater if:

 - Your skin is fair and freckles easily.

 - You live closer to the equator, at a higher altitude, or in a place that gets intense year-round sunshine.

 - Spend a lot of time working or playing outdoors.